 “on Saturday night (22/07/15) myself, boyfriend and 7 month old baby were stranded on the A337 between Lymington and New Milton for 2.5 hours in the dark and wet when our car broke down.
 The street pastors came across us and waited with us until the breakdown recovery came.
 They supplied us with water, sweets and most important reassurance and support.
 I just want to say thank you.
 It was a very distressing situation especially due to having such a young child with us but the street pastors made things better by just being there.
 Keep up the amazing work that you do.
 Helen , Jon and baby Ellis xx”

 Assemblies, properly called ‘collective worship’ are a requirement of every school, whether or not they are a ‘church school’.
-PJS is, of course, a church school, and our clergy lead worship there at least once each week.
-The county junior school also kindly invites us to speak to the children once each half-term.
-Several requests for baptism, from the children themselves, has come out of this contact, and parents welcome the informal teaching their children receive.
+PJS is, of course, a church school, and we take the Open the Book scheme into the school so the children can learn about the Bible stories and their meaning in their lives today.
 Both the infant and junior schools regularly come into church at times of celebration.